magoorden/4DC10-student/README.md

 ## How to install
 1. Download and install the latest version of anaconda
     -	https://www.anaconda.com/products/individual
-2. Open an anaconda prompt (found in windows menu), and enter the following commands:
+2. Open an `Anaconda prompt (Anaconda3)` (you can type it in the windows bar below), and enter the following commands:
     - `conda create --name pychEnv`
         - Enter `y` (for yes)
     -	`conda activate pychEnv`